Ch4s3/-pursu.es/source/articles/2017/10-23-how-to-be-good-at-turbolinks-5.html.markdown

 ####With Webpacker and React

-Recently I've been using Rails 5.1.4, with [Webpacker](https://github.com/rails/webpacker), in palce of Sprockets, to handle my JavaScript, and have found that Turbolinks still fits well with the Rails model of server rendered HTML, even if you're sprinkling in some react components and using Webpack.
+Recently I've been using Rails 5.1.4, with [Webpacker](https://github.com/rails/webpacker), in place of Sprockets, to handle my JavaScript, and have found that Turbolinks still fits well with the Rails model of server rendered HTML, even if you're sprinkling in some react components and using Webpack.
 If you are starting a new project, and do not need to use old jQuery plugins or frameworks that rely on clean global scope, you can set up Turbolinks and start seeing the benefits with very little work beyond the initial configuration.

 You can start a new project with webpacker and Turbolinks by running: